AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

 ..
+Note:: Both the Aviatrix Controllers and the Aviatrix Gateways need access to the IAM policies.
+..

-Note:: Please note that both the Aviatrix Controllers and the Aviatrix Gateways need access to the IAM policies.
-Please ensure that IAM policies are consistent across all AWS accounts that the Controllers and Gateways are located in.
+..
+Note:: Ensure that IAM policies are consistent across all AWS accounts that the Controllers and Gateways are located in.
 ..